satya-das/cib/examples/0010-simple-class/README.md

 ```

-Above we have definition of MethodTable and helper function to fetch method from method-table.
 So, basically MethodTable is an array of function pointers.
 This is the table that crosses component boundary instead of symbols corresponding to functions or virtual table.

 ## Library Glue Code
 Now, let's look at the generated library glue code.